-Upsell Surcharging To Sub-Merchants - Woman On Computer
+Upsell Surcharging to Sub-Merchants - Woman on Computer

 Credit card usage in the US has grown steadily over the past few decades.
 According to a report by TransUnion, the number of credit cards in Q3 of 2022 stood at 510.9 million.
 This goes to show that credit card payments aren’t going to slow down anytime soon.